rwblickhan/astro-rwblickhan.org/src/content/newsletters/time-to-read-the-eastern-classics.md

 ![Cover of Mengzi](../../assets/newsletters/time-to-read-the-eastern-classics/mengzi.jpg)

 So if you read the *Analects*, you really have to read the *Mengzi* as well.
-That’s because Mengzi “won”, in some sense — his interpretation of Confucianism is how Confucianism has been traditionally understood for two thousand years, and Neo-Confucianism *qua* Zhu Xi raised him almost to the same level as Confucius himself.
+That’s because Mengzi “won”, in some sense — his interpretation of Confucianism is how Confucianism has been traditionally understood for two thousand years, and Neo-Confucianism *qua* Zhu Xi raised him to almost the same level as Confucius himself.

-But, look: Mengzi is just not as interesting a character as Confucius.
+But Mengzi is just not as interesting a character as Confucius.
 He’s a little *too* goody-two-shoes, a little *too* clever.
 And, ultimately, he’s saying a lot of the same things, with subtle (though important) differences.
 So it’s hard to recommend the *Mengzi* unless you’re really interested in Confucianism — I’m glad I read it, but it’s not exactly *fun*.

 I read the [Bryan W. Van Norden translation from Hackett](https://hackettpublishing.com/mengzi), which is very readable and comes with extensive footnotes (which often cite Zhu Xi, natch).
 Conveniently, that’s the same Van Norden that wrote the *Introduction to Classical Chinese Philosophy* above; his chapter on the *Mengzi* echoes a lot of what he says in the introduction.